kirlf/CSP/FEC/Convolutional codes intro.md

 ![shiftregs](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/shift_regs.png)

 In practice, polynomial structures are selected from the reference books.
 Searching of the optimal structure of the convolutional codes is the scientific research item.
-This relates to chance to construct [catastrophic](https://www.mathworks.com/help/comm/ref/iscatastrophic.html) convolutional code structure.
+This relates to the chance to construct [catastrophic](https://www.mathworks.com/help/comm/ref/iscatastrophic.html) convolutional code.

 Moreover, the following classification can be applied:
 ![SysNonSys](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/syst-nonsyst.png)